Identifying the Context Shift between Test Benchmarks and Production Data: Addressing Robustness with Human Intuition and Expertise

+Knowledge elicitation is not a solved problem, but helpful questions that may guide the identification of potential context shifts in complex, human-centered machine learning applications include (and are not limited to): who are represented in the data and as annotators of the data, when and where is the data collected, how do social, geographical, temporal, technological, aesthetic, financial incentives and other idiosyncrasies influence the creation of the data, and why the data is curated as it is.
+Knowledge elicitation has been historically ill-defined in artificial intelligence applications~\cite{forsythe1993engineering}, but recent work developing taxonomies for knowledge elicitation helps to formalize the process and increase transparency along the way~\cite{kerrigan2021survey, chen2022perspectives}.

-One approach to closing the benchmark-production gap involves developing test benchmarks with adequate diversity in the data along the contextual dimensions upon which human intuition and expertise suggests model performance is most likely to vary.
-Recent examples benchmark datasets working towards this goal are \textit{BREEDS: Benchmarks for Subpopulation Shift}~\cite{santurkar_breeds_2020} and \textit{WILDS: A Benchmark of in-the-Wild Distribution Shifts}~\cite{koh_wilds_2021}, which include labels for relative contexts and sub-populations for the explicit examination of context shifts.
+Another expert intuition guided approach to closing the benchmark-production gap involves developing test benchmarks with adequate diversity in the data along the contextual dimensions upon which human intuition and expertise suggests model performance is most likely to vary.
+Recent examples of benchmark datasets working towards this goal are \textit{BREEDS: Benchmarks for Subpopulation Shift}~\cite{santurkar_breeds_2020} and \textit{WILDS: A Benchmark of in-the-Wild Distribution Shifts}~\cite{koh_wilds_2021}, which includes labels for relative contexts and sub-populations for the explicit examination of context shifts.